I beg to move,

 The reality is that we can table early-day motions and make speeches in this place.
 That does have an effect, and builds pressure on the United Nations Human Rights Committee and the regime in Iran, but we need our Government and the Foreign and Commonwealth Office in particular to take up the issue.
 Last year, we had a similar cross-party statement by more than 100 MPs and peers.
 That demonstrates the wealth of support in Parliament for action on this issue.

 On 21 September, the UN Security Council adopted an historic resolution proposed by the UK to bring Daesh to justice.
 That shows that Britain can bring war criminals to justice.
 Now is the time for the United Kingdom to co-sponsor a motion bringing justice for the victims of the 1988 massacre.
 I look forward to the Minister’s reply.
-The FCO can do more, and it could acknowledge and support the viable platform of the 10-point democratic platform for the future, as presented by the NCRI president, Madame Maryam Rajavi, which calls for the abolition of the death penalty, torture and the theocracy’s Shi’a laws, as well as the prohibition of the suppression of women and any forms of discrimination against followers of any religion and denomination, as required by the UN charter.
+The FCO can do more, and it could acknowledge and support the viable 10-point democratic platform for the future, as presented by the NCRI president, Madame Maryam Rajavi, which calls for the abolition of the death penalty, torture and the theocracy’s Shi’a laws, as well as the prohibition of the suppression of women and any forms of discrimination against followers of any religion and denomination, as required by the UN charter.

 I would also urge, in conclusion, my right hon.
 Friend the Minister to address the fundamental issue that opposition to the theocratic regime in Iran should be given a voice and a platform in this country.
 I believe that Madame Rajavi should be issued with an invitation to visit this country and shine the light of transparency on what is going on in Iran.
 I look forward to the Minister’s response to the proposal to give that opportunity to the NCRI and the PMOI, to expose once and for all to the British public what it is like to live in Iran and what could be done as an alternative to the current theocratic regime.